Myles Straw Preview, Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw has picked up an RBI in 16.7% of his games this season, with two or more RBI in 3.2% of his games.
+- Straw has picked up a hit in 58.3% of his 127 games this year, with more than one hit in 17.3% of those games.

+- He has hit a home run in one of 127 games, and in 0.2% of his plate appearances.

+- In 17.3% of his games this year, Straw has had at least one RBI.
+He's picked up more than one in 3.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.